jhollinger/fop-lang-rb/README.md

 **Text Literals**

 A text literal works how it sounds: the input must match it exactly.
+If it matches it passes through unchanged.
 The only exception is the `*` (wildcard) character, which matches 0 or more of anything.
 Wildcards can be used anywhere except inside `{...}` (operations).

 If `\` (escape) is used before the special characters `*`, `{` or `}`, then that character is treated like a text literal.
 It's recommended to use single-quoted Ruby strings with Fop expressions that so you don't need to double-escape.